products have been assessed for circularity.

 At IKEA, we want to lead by example, influence change, and share our stories and insights while listening and learning from others.
 We work with long-term commitments and relationships with suppliers, business partners, NGOs, communities and different stakeholders around the world.
 All to accelerate the transformation from a linear to a circular economy.

 Through our advocacy efforts, we support policymakers with knowledge and experience as they set the legislative foundation to enable a systemic transformation into a circular economy.
-We focus on creating clarity as well as providing a factual basis for global common definitions and cross border regulatory alignment.
+We’re focusing on creating clarity as well as providing a factual basis for global common definitions and cross border regulatory alignment.